Residential Real Estate

 Real Estate Market Recap

-- 2017 was the seventh straight year of 2 million + job gains.
+- Nationally, 2018 was the eighth straight year of 2 million + job gains.

 - The best paying and most attractive jobs are in NYC pulling many or our millennials in that direction.

-- And, house prices are rising 3+ % in the popular housing price points further exasperating the situation (although this appreciation now appears to be slowing).
+- And, house prices have risen around 3% in the more popular housing price points and areas further exasperating the situation (although this appreciation now appears to be slowing).

 - And there is no entry level construction going on in our area, just larger homes and new rentals.

-- Also, there is confidence that the new tax and jobs act will further stimulate the economy with more jobs as the economy remains robust.
+- There is continued confidence that the new tax and jobs act will further stimulate the economy with more jobs as the economy remains robust.

-- The new tax rules appear only to affect the higher upper-end buyers.
+- The new tax rules appear only to affect our very high-end buyers.

 Changes in lifestyle:

-- Average age at marriage is now in the late 30’s (up 7 years from just a decade ago).
+- Average age at marriage is now in the mid to late ’30s (up seven years from just a decade ago).

-- Families are usually having only one to two children due to costs and the ability to choose.
+- Families usually have only one to two children due to costs and the ability to choose.